Nelson Stepanyan: Early life

-Stepanyan was born on in Shusha, Elisabethpol Governorate to an Armenian family.
+Stepanyan was born on in Shushi, Elisabethpol Governorate to an Armenian family.
 Nelson's father Gevorg Stepanyan was originally from Yerevan, and lived in a house on what is now Yekmalyan street in Yerevan.
-Nelson's mother originally was from Shusha.
-In 1911, Gevorg temporarily moved to Shusha, then an uezd center, where he ran the Shusha office of the Singer sewing company.
+Nelson's mother originally was from Shushi.
+In 1911, Gevorg temporarily moved to Shushi, then the center of Artsakh, where he ran the Shushi office of the Singer sewing company.
 Soon after Nelson was born, the Stepanyan family moved back to Yerevan.
 There Nelson attended the Transcaucasian Preparatory Military School, graduating from in 1930.
 He continued his studies at the Bataysk Military Aviation School, where he graduated in 1935 and became a flight instructor at the school from then until 1938.

 World War II

 Stepanyan was teaching at another military flight academy when Germany invaded the Soviet Union in June 1941.
 He volunteered for combat and participated in a number of battles as a pilot of an Ilyushin Il-2 fighter bomber.
 Stepanyan took part in defensive battles at Poltava, Zaporozhye, Odessa, Kakhovka, and Mykolaiv.
 During his 20th departure Stepanyan was wounded by shrapnel flak.
-He defended the skies over Leningrad while he as a pilot in the 2nd Aviation Squadron, part of the 57th Regiment in the Baltic Fleet's 8th Aviation Brigade.
+He defended the skies over Leningrad while he was a pilot in the 2nd Aviation Squadron, part of the 57th Regiment in the Baltic Fleet's 8th Aviation Brigade.
 As of November 1942, Stepanyan was reported to have destroyed 78 German trucks, 67 tanks, 63 anti-aircraft guns, nineteen mortars, 36 railroad cars, twenty merchantmen and warships (including a destroyer), thirteen fuel tankers, twelve armored cars, seven long-range guns, five ammunition dumps, and five bridges.
 On 23 October 1942, the Supreme Soviet of the Soviet Union conferred upon Stepanyan the title of Hero of the Soviet Union.

 After Stepanyan's promotion to the rank of major in 1943, he became the commander of the 47th Assault Aviation Regiment.
 With his unit, he took part in the Soviet offensives around Sevastopol, Theodosia, and Sudak (in the Crimea); for its efforts, the 47th Regiment was given the honorific title of Theodosia.
 Stepanyan was also shot down over enemy lines, although friendly partisans aided him to reach back Soviet lines.
 Stepanyan was called "Storm Petrel of the Baltic Sea."

 The 47th Regiment was sent to assist in the Crimean Offensive in April 1944.
 Under his command, the regiment participated in battles over Sevastopol, Feodosia, and Sudak.
 Stepanyan had personally sunk three landing barges in one of his first combat missions.
 His plane was severely damaged on 22 May.
 Prior to the offensive, the 47th Regiment had destroyed 8 transports, 12 barges, 9 patrol boats, and more than 3,000 soldiers and officers.
 In May 1944, after the liberation of Crimea, the 47th Regiment returned to the Baltic Sea, where they were involved in the battles of the Gulf of Finland.
 On 22 July, he was awarded the Order of the Red Banner.